SitongShang1958/f23-rec09/README.md

 # Lab 8: Introduction to React.js

-React is a declarative, efficient, and flexible JavaScript library for building interactive and dynamic user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called “components”.In this lab, students will learn the fundamentals of React.js and create an interactive quiz application.
+In this lab, students will learn the fundamentals of React.js and create an interactive quiz application.

-## Deliverables
-- [ ] Modify the implementation to retrieves questions and answer options from an external quizData file and correctly displays them in the quiz interface.
-- [ ] Enhance the user interface to indicate the selected answer, providing a more visually appealing user experience
-- [ ] Extend the Quiz component to record user choices and display the total score of the selected options when the "Submit" button is pressed

-## Instructions
-Clone the Quiz App repository from: https://github.com/CMU-17-214/f22-rec09 Refer to the README’s of the projects therein for set up instructions.
-After you run the program, you will be able to see a simple quiz GUI from the link http://localhost:3000/.

-In this starter code, you are provided with a Quiz class component.
-The initial state includes a sample question, answer options, and a selectedAnswer value.
-The handleOptionSelect function allows selecting an answer option and updates the selectedAnswer in the component's state.
-The render method displays the question, answer options, and the selected answer.

-### Display Quiz Questions
+### Task 1: Load Quiz Data
-In the starter code, you'll notice that the question and answer options are currently hardcoded within the Quiz component.
-To make the application more flexible, the first task is to modify the Quiz component to retrieve questions and answer options from an external quizData file.
-The file quizData.js is provided at front-end/src/data/quizData.ts, and your goal is to read and render questions and answer options from this file.
+Solution: This solution demonstrates how to load quiz data from an external file (quizData.ts) and set it in the component's state.
+The student needs to complete method **loadQuizData** in Quiz.tsx

-### Enhance User Experience
+### Task 2: Enhance User Experience
-The starter code directly displays the user's current selection.
-Your task is to enhance the user experience by making is more visually appealing.
-One way is to highlight the selected option.
-When a user clicks on an answer, it should be visually highlighted.
-You have the creative freedom to improve the user interface.
-Find your own way to make it more intuitive.
+Solution: This solution focuses on enhancing the user experience by visually highlighting the selected answer.
+One possible solution is **.selected{...}** in Quiz.css

-### Manage User Interaction and Scoring
+###  Task 3: Manage User Interaction and Scoring
-In the current implementation, the correctness of users' options are not stored and displayed when the "Submit" button is clicked.
-In this task, you will modify the Quiz component to store the value of each selected option and display total score of the selected options when the "Submit" button is pressed.
+Solution: This solution illustrates how to manage user interaction and scoring in the quiz application.
+The reference solution is an example of recording the user's choice, comparing it with the correct answer, and updating the feedback that reflects correct and incorrect selections.